-This is the Board of County Commissioners (BCC) transmittal staff report for the proposed Out-of-Cycle Second Regular Cycle Staff-Initiated Text Amendment (2021-2) to the Comprehensive Plan (CP).
-This amendment was heard by the Planning and Zoning Commission (PZC)/Local Planning Agency (LPA) at a transmittal public hearing on August 19, 2021.
-This amendment has been scheduled for a transmittal public hearing before the Board of County Commissioners (BCC) on September 14, 2021.
+This is the Board of County Commissioners (BCC) adoption public hearing staff report for the proposed Out-of-Cycle Second Regular Cycle Staff-Initiated Text Amendment (2021-2) to the Future Land Use Map (FLUM) and Comprehensive Plan (CP).
+The adoption public hearing for this amendment was conducted before the Planning and Zoning Commission (PZC)/Local Planning Agency (LPA) on November 18, 2021, and is scheduled before the BCC on November 30, 2021.